ghc-proposals/ghc-proposals/README.rst

 <http://downloads.haskell.org/~ghc/latest/docs/html/users_guide/editing-guide.html>`_
 for a brief introduction to ReStructuredText.

-How to submit a proposal?
+How to submit a proposal
 -------------------------

 If you are unfamiliar with GitHub, see the `detailed instructions <detailed-instructions.rst>`_.